R-O-N-2/R-O-N-2/README.md

 <h1 align="center">Hi 👋, I'm Ron Rose</h1>
 <h3 align="center">A passionate full stack developer from Tampa, FL.</h3>

 I am a Fullstack Software Engineer with a passion to utilize my skills to design user- friendly web applications and provide solutions for my clients.
-I have experience with HTML, CSS, and Javascript technologies such as React.
-My professional background includes over 10 years of experience in customer service and sales, which involved me providing solutions tailored to customers’ specific needs.
-My background has allowed me to grow as a professional, and I understand it is imperative to demonstrate integrity, adaptability, prioritization, collaboration, and teamwork in everything I do.
+With more than a decade of professional experience in customer service and sales, my background encompasses a proven track record of delivering tailored solutions to meet the unique needs of customers.
+I truly enjoy finding solutions for problems and fixing things.
+I take pride in being a team player who can work with others of different backgrounds and skill sets to accomplish the task at hand.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=r-o-n-2&label=Profile%20views&color=0e75b6&style=flat" alt="r-o-n-2" /> </p>